pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 ```
 $ tanzu supplychain generate
-?
-What Kind would you like to use as the developer interface?
 ```

-We will call our Developer interface `AppBuildV1`.
+In the prompts that follow, add the following values:

+* **What Kind would you like to use as the developer interface?** AppBuildV1
+* **Give Supply chain a description?** Supply chain that pulls the source code from git repo, builds it using buildpacks and package the output as Carvel package.

 ```
 $ tanzu supplychain generate